tibs/fish-and-chips-and-kafka-talk/README.rst

 This is a talk for presentation at `PyCon UK 2022`_, 16th - 18th September 2022.

-It will be presented live, but I expect a video to be made of the session, and will update this README with a link when it is available.
+It was presented live, and a `video recording`_ is available.

 It was also presented beforehand as a live talk at CamPUG_ on `6th September 2022`_.